tristanbettany/WaysOfWorking/README.md

 git branch -D branch-to-merge
 ```

+## Managing Internal Dependancies

+Managing internal dependancies can be tricky depending on your companies current workflow.
+Even using modern tools it still can
+be a bit of a bottleneck on workflow and can be difficult to manage between the development team and the business.

+## Composer

+Ideally composer should be used to manage internal PHP dependancies.
+All dependancies should be listed in your composer.json
+file against a tag release of the relevant dependancy. dev-master should be avoided being used including avoiding using other
+development/feature/bugfix branches.

+The way this works is that if you have a main project that depends on another project of shared classes and you have worked
+on both projects to ultimatly create a feature on the main project then you must wait before your pull request on the
+shared project is merged and added into a tag release so you can update the main projects composer.json files tag release.
+Once that is update that pull request can be merged into the main project.

+This avoids the main project ever ending up becoming broken due to invalid or old dependancies.
+During active
+development of a feature dependancies should be symlinked in the vendor folder to avoid modifications of the composer.json
+file to include development branches.
+THis also removes the risk of those changes being merged which would cause a failure
+as soon as the development branch is merged and removed.

+## Disadvantages and Benefits

+THe above composer details can stiffle workflow and slowdown getting jobs done fast, however it can seriously reduce
+error rates, and increase trust of application security in the live environments.

 ## Code of Conduct

 - Generally be good to one another, and don't take life too seriously.